Rupert-Network/artis/README.md

 # Artis

-Artis is a iris hashing tool written in golang used for creating course iris ID's
+Artis is a iris hashing tool written in golang used for creating coarse iris ID's

 ## Citations